Concerned about the presence of sediments or metal shavings in the domestic water supply? Or is the supply system prone to chemical contamination?

 Their Working Mechanism

-The majority of Australian homes get their drinking water supply from a treated municipal source that’s safe but might often feature unpleasant odour and taste.
-This happens due to chemicals like chlorine used to remove infection-causing bacteria and germs.
+Most Australian homes get their drinking water supply from a treated municipal source that’s safe but might often feature unpleasant odour and taste.
+This happens because chemicals like chlorine are used to remove infection-causing bacteria and germs.

 So, how do filtration systems work to remove the hose of impurities?
 Let’s have a quick look at each of the types of filtration: